 No-Bake Carrot Cake Bites are little energy balls loaded with shredded carrots, dates, raisins, shredded coconut, and warm spices.
-Coated with shredded coconut, these tasty energy balls will taste like you took a bite out of your favorite carrot cake!
+Coated with shredded coconut, these delicious no-bake carrot cake bites will taste like you took a bite out of your favorite carrot cake!

 Made with only 6 ingredients, sometimes these balls are called “energy balls” simply because they are quick little bites, made with healthy ingredients.

 These no-bake carrot cake bites are just the perfect size to give you some energy and satisfy when hunger strikes in the late morning or afternoon.

 They’re sweet, soft, and chewy with a little crunch and the flavor is similar to that of a carrot cake.
 YUM!